UBC-Thunderbots/Software/docs/getting-started.md

 ## Operating Systems

-We currently only support Linux, specifically Ubuntu 18.04 LTS and 20.04 LTS (CI tests on 20.04).
+We currently only support Linux, specifically Ubuntu 20.04 LTS.
 You are welcome to use a different version or distribution of Linux, but may need to make some tweaks in order for things to work.

 You can use Ubuntu 20.04 LTS inside Windows through Windows Subsystem for Linux, by following [this guide](./getting-started-wsl.md). **Running and developing Thunderbots on Windows is experimental and not officially supported.**